 There is a way to use your FRACAS and the data it contains to learn how to create reliability.
 It is explained in the ‘Never, Never, Never use FRACAS like this’ white paper.
 If the FRACAS data is used to identify the time between failure events of a system you can create a frequency distribution plot of the lengths of time when the system operated without failures.
 The time between failure events frequency distribution plot, similar to the Uptime distribution curve in the ‘Never, Never, Never use FRACAS like this’ white paper, will show your best performances on the right side—they were the longest durations without problems occurring.

-A frequency between unwanted events plot lets you ‘see’ the final outcomes on the system being analysed of all the causes and effects that led to the unwanted events.
+A frequency between unwanted events plot lets you ‘see’ the final outcomes on the system being analyzed of all the causes and effects that led to the unwanted events.
 Distribution curves turn a string of dates and numbers in a table, which have no apparent meaning when you look at the list, into a plot where you can see has a pattern, shape and meaning.

 The standard use of FRACAS will make you focus on the left-hand side of the curve—the side showing when most problems were occurring: dare I say, the left-side is the dark-side :-).
 You will try to find, control and prevent the causes of unwanted events in the mistaken presumption that if a cause is removed the event cannot happen.
 You’ll have many RCA teams trying to fix their allocated left-side problems.
 After a few times your teams do RCA you’ll give up using RCA, because the problems keep on coming, even with all that effort and cost spent trying to address the failures.